INTERESTED IN CONTRIBUTING ARTICLES TO NATIONAL DEFENSE?

 • The article should take the readers from one idea to the next in a logical, easy-to-understand way.
 Avoid long sentences, obscure references and tangential information.

-• Use bullets and lists sparingly.
+• Do not use bullets and lists.
 Articles full of bulleted or numbered points are not acceptable.

 • Do not use footnotes, endnotes, acknowledgments, and esoteric symbols.